Weekend Wanderlust: In search of silence in the Casentino forest

 Photo: Clare Speak/The Local Italy

-It gets its name from the Countess Elena Mazzarini Miraglia, who at the end of the nineteenth century put a small table and chair inside the cavity of the tree and spent long hours sitting there, embroidering.
+It gets its name from the Countess Elena Mazzarini Miraglia, who was a frequent visitor at the end of the nineteenth century: in fact, she's said to have put a small table and chair inside the cavity of the tree and spent long hours there, embroidering.

 Her table was only recently removed, when the protective railing around the tree was built.

-I’m not saying you should climb under the railing and sit inside the cavity, imagining what it was like to be the Countess.
-I will say it's the kind of place where even the most hardened, tech-addicted city dweller can't fail to feel calm and close to nature.
+I’m not saying you should climb under the railing and sit inside the cavity for a while, imagining what it was like to be the Countess.
+But it's the kind of place where even the most tech-addicted city dweller would find themselves feeling calm and close to nature.

 Photo: Clare Speak/The Local Italy